deepmodeling/rid-kit/examples/README.md

 ### Selecting Collective Variables (CVs)

-In this version, the users can choose the dihedral angles as CVs.
+Users can choose the dihedral angles as CVs directly in a JSON format.
 In the CV file(`cv.json`), the users can write the indexes of the selected residues, the two dihedral angles ($\psi$ and $\phi$) will be chosen as the CVs.

 Let's begin with a simple example, ala2, which has a sequence (1ACE, 2ALA, 3NME).
 The `cv.json` file can be set as:
 ```JSON